AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-entry.md

 - be able to pass a security and health assessment
 - be willing to move to Canberra if required.

-Applications for the 2018 Program will open on 6 March 2017.
+Applications for the 2018 Program are open now and will close on 16 April 2017.

 ## Contact us